mukeshmk/saavn-dl/README.md

 # saavn-dl

-A modern JioSaavn songs & albumsdownloader and with ffmpeg powered metadata embedding.
+A modern JioSaavn songs & albums downloader and with ffmpeg powered metadata embedding.

 Built with React, Vite and TypeScript.
 Designed with a premium glassmorphism-inspired UI.